martinklepsch/martinklepsch.org/content/posts/2021-05-10-homoiconicity-and-feature-flags.md

 One of the libraries that is included is [rewrite-clj](https://github.com/clj-commons/rewrite-clj).
 And, you guessed it, rewrite-clj helps you 🥁 ... rewrite Clojure/Script code.

-I hadn't use rewrite-clj before much am still a bit unfamiliar with it's API but after asking some questions on Slack [@borkdude](https://twitter.com/borkdude) (who also created Babashka) helped me out with an example of transforming conditionals that I then adapted for my specific situation.
+I hadn't used rewrite-clj before much am still a bit unfamiliar with it's API but after asking some questions on Slack [@borkdude](https://twitter.com/borkdude) (who also created Babashka) helped me out with an example of transforming conditionals that I then adapted for my specific situation.

 I will not go into the code in detail here but if you're interested, I recorded [a short 4 minute video explaining it at a surface level and demonstrating my workflow](https://www.loom.com/share/70c1d3c45d9f45e9833344b5bd076813).

-The rewriting logic showed in the video ignores many edge cases and isn't an attempt at an wholistic tool to remove dead code branches but in our case this basic tool removed about 95% of the feature flag usages, leaving a mere 12 cases behind that used things like `cond->` or conjunctions.
+The rewriting logic showed in the video ignores many edge cases and isn't an attempt at an holistic tool to remove dead code branches but in our case this basic tool removed about 95% of the feature flag usages, leaving a mere 12 cases behind that used things like `cond->` or conjunctions.

 Of the more than 230 feature flags that have been removed only about ten needed additional adjustments for indentation.
 This happened mostly when a feature-flag-using conditional wrapped multiple lines of code.
 Due to the locality of our changes that (fortunately) was relatively uncommon.
 If we had set up an automatic formatter for our code this also wouldn't have required any extra work.

 ## Onward

-This has been an extremely satisfying project, if you can even all those 30 lines a "project".
+This has been an extremely satisfying project, if you can even call those 30 lines a "project".
 I hope you also learned something or found it helpful in other ways!

 Thanks to [Michiel Borkent @borkdude](https://github.com/sponsors/borkdude) for all his work on Babashka.
 The interactive development workflow shown in [the video](https://www.loom.com/share/70c1d3c45d9f45e9833344b5bd076813) paired with blazing startup times and a rich ecosystem makes it feel like there is a lot of potential still to be uncovered.